Skip to main content

 Run APEX Application

-We are now ready to go:
+You are now ready to run the application:

 Run Application